techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 My passions are traveling, reading (sci-fi especially), automotive, and cooking.
 Recipes also relate to instructions.

-### Speaking of cooking, when you buy new household appliances, such as a kitchen robot, do you go with the flow and spontaneously start using it, or do you read the entire manual from cover to cover?
+### Speaking of cooking, when you buy new household appliances, such as a food processor, do you go with the flow and spontaneously start using it, or do you read the entire manual from cover to cover?

 I go with the flow because I prefer to try something out.
 My memory retention is better if I use something practically or possibly break it 😉.
 When needed, I reach